calavera/chaseonsoftware.com/content/page/perform.md

 ---
-title: How Do I Perform?
+title: "How Do I Perform?"
-slug: systematic/perform
 date: 2016-11-11T17:29:07Z
---
+slug: perform
+---

 ## How Do I Learn?